Fixed partners

 If someone doesn't play where directed, you can let the system know by performing a swap.
 This way the mixer can continue to deliver fresh opponents and partners to everyone.

 Add late-arriving players to the current game when they show up after courts have already been called.
 Perfect for when you forgot to enter someone's name or a player arrives just too late to play in the current game.
-For example, three players sitting out, the game is called and players are sent to their court.
-Then, two players arrive just as the game is starting.
-We can now shoo-in the two late players into the current game and randomly select four out of the now five available players to use an available court.
+For example, three players are sitting out when the game is called and everyone else heads to their courts.
+Then two more players arrive just as play is starting — now five players are free.
+Shoo-in can open an available court for them, randomly choosing four of those five to play and leaving one in the sit-out area.

 How to use: Add the player to your roster, then use the shoo-in feature to place them directly onto an available court or into the sit-out area for the current game without needing to remix.